 Studies in Outpatient Settings

-To gain FDA approval to market an APDS, investigators will generally perform an outpatient study.
+To gain FDA approval to market an Artificial Pancreas Device System, investigators will generally perform an outpatient study.
 In many cases, patients in the study will use the devices in their homes while under the care of a doctor or nurse.
 These studies provide information on the overall risks and benefits of an APDS, as well as information that can help in developing the labeling and instructions for health care providers and patients.